asbjornu/bitbear.org/music/legacy/_posts/1995-10-15-mortal-silence.md

 This horrible song is shamefully published for brevity and nothing else.
-I had forgotten that it even existed until I unearthed it among my old music archive in 2023-01-23.
+I had forgotten that it even existed until I unearthed it among my old music archive on {% date '2023-01-23' %}.

-I'm not exactly sure when "Mortal Silence" was made, so the date is a guess, but judging from its extremely poor quality and the fact that I was still calling myself "PCi" in the module's tracker list, I'd say it was one of my very first tracker modules made as a 15 year old in October 1995.
+I'm not exactly sure when "Mortal Silence" was made, so the date is a guess, but judging from its extremely poor quality and the fact that I was still calling myself "PCi" in the module's instrument list, I'd say it was one of my very first tracker modules made as a 15 year old on {% date %}.

-*[2023-01-23]: January 23rd, 2023